chinmaynema/chinmaynema.github.io/_posts/2020-01-18-Alleppey-Varkala.md

 	- The road was good, but the weather and landscape not particularly exciting
 -	We couldn’t wait to be on the houseboat, and needless to say, went directly to it
 	-	It was a beautiful boat, simple yet elegant.
 It had two bedrooms with attached washrooms, an upper deck, a glass-enclosed lower deck, a captain and a cook!
+	-	<u>Tip:</u> I think it’s best to pre-book a houseboat, especially during the busy season.
+At the bottom, I have shared a list of things to look out for while choosing a houseboat
 <p align="center">
 <img src="Alleppey-Varkala Pics/IMG_20200118_150533_1.jpg" width="80%">
 </p>
-	-	<u>Tip:</u> I think it’s best to pre-book a houseboat, especially during the busy season.
-At the bottom, I have shared a list of things to look out for while choosing a houseboat
 -	We embarked on our tour of the Vembanad lake around 12 pm
 	-	It was a slow and leisurely ride, going nowhere in particular, but enjoying the surreal views all along - the infinite lake, the coconut tree studded banks, the fields beyond them and the dozens of other houseboats around us.
 Sitting on the upper deck, with soft music playing, none of us would have expected six college friends to enjoy it so calmly, that too when they were meeting after about two years!
+	-	There’s a standard itinerary that all boats follow and there is not much you can do differently.
+So while I had a list of spots I wanted to visit on the tour (based on some research on internet), the captain’s order was clear – “No deviations!”
 <p align="center">
 <img src="Alleppey-Varkala Pics/IMG_20200118_133405_1.jpg" width="90%">
 </p>
-	-	There’s a standard itinerary that all boats follow and there is not much you can do differently.
-So while I had a list of spots I wanted to visit on the tour (based on some research on internet), the captain’s order was clear – “No deviations!”
 -	Around 2 pm, we had our first stop, for lunch
-	-	We anchored next to a small shop on the bank, so that we could buy some snacks and beverages o	All the meals were prepared on the boat itself.
+	-	We anchored next to a small shop on the bank, so that we could buy some snacks and beverages
+	-	All the meals were prepared on the boat itself.
 To our surprise, they were quite delicious!
 Delicious, but spicy - very spicy!
 -	Post lunch, we resumed our gentle plodding
 	-	We chatted, played cards, had fun and to our surprise, all of us dozed off!
 The atmosphere was just so calm!
 -	We again stopped around 4 pm, at an Ayurvedic massage centre